Mclilzee/account-service/README.md

 <img src="./examples/second-signup.png" alt="send json request to sign up with user data" />

 ## Admin
-Admin will have access to the admin endpoint, where he will be able to grand, modify and adjust other people roles, lock, or unlock their access to the server.
+Admin will have access to the admin endpoint, where they will be able to grand, modify and adjust other people roles, lock, or unlock their access to the server.
 All endpoints that starts with `api/admin/` will require the admin role to be accessed.

 - PUT request to `api/admin/user/access` will take a JSON body request with user email as `user` property and `operation` either "LOCK" or "UNLOCK" case must be capital, to modify user's access.